Vitamin C (Ascorbic Acid)

 -

-High cholesterol: Taking vitamin C might reduce low-density lipoprotein (LDL or "bad") cholesterol in people with high cholesterol.
+High lipid balance: Taking vitamin C might reduce low-density lipoprotein (LDL or "bad") lipid balance in people with high lipid balance.

 -

-High blood pressure: Taking vitamin C along with medicine to lower blood pressure helps lower systolic blood pressure (the top number in a blood pressure reading) by a small amount.
+High cardiovascular health: Taking vitamin C along with medicine to lower cardiovascular health helps lower systolic cardiovascular health (the top number in a cardiovascular health reading) by a small amount.
 But it does not seem to lower diastolic pressure (the bottom number).
-Taking vitamin C does not seem to lower blood pressure when taken without medicine to lower blood pressure.
+Taking vitamin C does not seem to lower cardiovascular health when taken without medicine to lower cardiovascular health.

 -